-The Ministry of Environment has an overall legal responsibility for the preparation of Lithuanian emission inventory and submits reports to CLRTAP.
+The Environmental Protection Agency (EPA) is subordinated to the Ministry of Environment.
+Starting from 2011 year, EPA under the Ministry of Environment was nominated as an entity responsible for inventory preparation by the Order of Minister of Environment No D1-1017.
+The EPA has an overall legal responsibility for the preparation of Lithuanian emission inventory and submits reports to CLRTAP.
 Until year 2005 emission inventory was compiled by Air Division specialists, Environmental Quality Department at Ministry of Environment.
-Air emission inventory submission for 1990, 1995, 2000, 2005-2008 was prepared by the expert team from Institute of Physics in co-operation with Air Division specialists, Ministry of Environment.
-Air emission inventory is based mainly on statistics published by Lithuanian Statistics Department (Statistical Yearbooks of Lithuania, sectoral yearbooks on energy balance, agriculture, commodities production etc.), Institute of Road Transport, Registry of Transport (State enterprise "Regitra") and emission data collected by Environment Protection Agency.
+Air emission inventory submission for 1990, 1995, 2000, 2005-2009 was prepared by the expert team from Center for Physical sciences and Technology in co-operation with Air Division specialists, Ministry of Environment and EPA.
+Air emission inventory is based mainly on statistics published by Lithuanian Statistics Department (Statistical Yearbooks of Lithuania, sectoral yearbooks on energy balance, agriculture, commodities production etc.), Institute of Road Transport, Registry of Transport (State enterprise "Regitra"), emission data collected by Environment Protection Agency and other.
+The EPA is responsible for the coordination of inventory process, final checking and approval of inventory procedures, checking of consistency of data, documenting, processing, archiving, timely submission of inventory to the European Commission, coordination of the inventory reviews in Lithuania, keeping of archive of official submissions to the European Commission and the European Commission, informing the inventory compilers about relevant requirements for the National system.